alanng10/class-lang/Info/Article/Avalon/a.md

 Avalon.Storage module Storage class has field AnyNode that is type "bool" to set the Storage Any to accept any storage nodes.

-Avalon uses C# builtin String type.
 Avalon has text with each char unit in 32 bits Int.
-Avalon has String char in 16 bits Int.
+Avalon has String with char in 32 bits Int.